steadygaze/questarch/README.md

 ### Styles not updating

 In some circumstances, hot reloading will update the `class` attribute, but may not reload the stylesheet.
 Tailwind, when building, generates a stylesheet with only the utility classes that are actually used in the project.
 This is a problem if you use any new Tailwind classes that haven't been previously generated; the browser will not see the new CSS classes in its cached stylesheet.
 To fix this, hard refresh (`ctrl-shift-r`) your browser manually or disable caching.

+Even if the daisyUI version is changed in `package.json`, daisyUI is only installed/updated on image creation.
+To really update to a new version, you can attach to the container after the updated `package.json` is copied over by Docker compose watch and run `npm install` again, or delete and recreate the image.

 ### Missing new files, compilation errors after `git pull`, etc.